8. Student Budgets

 Budget restrictions are applicable in some instances based on student status or method of instructional delivery.
 Instances of budget restrictions are listed and described below.

-• Incarcerated Students: The cost of attendance for incarcerated students is limited to tuition and fees and required books and supplies.
-An incarcerated student is ineligible for FSA loans, and if in a federal or state penal institution, is also ineligible for Pell grants.
+- Incarcerated Students: The cost of attendance for incarcerated students is limited to tuition and fees, required books, course materials, supplies and equipment, and cost of obtaining a license, certification, or first professional credential.
+An incarcerated student is ineligible for FSA loans.

 In general, KCTCS waivers credit the student’s tuition and fees as applicable for the particular statutory waiver; therefore, the tuition and fee amount is included in the cost of attendance in most circumstances.
 In these cases, tuition and fee payment is counted as estimated financial assistance.
 In cases where a student is never charged for tuition and fees, the cost of attendance will not include the tuition and fees component.